 Affinity bias occurs when you unconsciously prefer someone because they remind you of yourself or people you know and like.
 For example, we may show unconscious favoritism to someone who reminds us of a good friend.

-The fact that biases exist can hurt the organizational environment, in that, any feeling of fairness by employees could be drastically affected and have a disastrous effect on levels of trust, overall relationships and results.
+Biases exist and can hurt the organizational environment, in that, any feeling of fairness by employees could be drastically affected and have a disastrous effect on levels of trust, overall relationships, and results.

 Getting it Right: The role of leaders